techops-recsys-lateral-hiring/developer-joyofenergy-scala/README.md

 # Welcome to PowerDale

 PowerDale is a small town with around 100 residents.
-Most houses have a smartmeter installed that can save and send information about how much energy a house has used.
+Most houses have a smart meter installed that can save and send information about how much energy a house is using at a given point in time.

 There are three major providers of energy in town that charge different amounts for the power they supply.